Identifiability of causal graphs under nonadditive conditionally parametric causal models: Identifiability results

+Since $F$ belongs to the exponential family, we rewrite the conditional densities using notation from \eqref{Exponential family of distributions}: Substituting this into \eqref{eq69} gives:

-where the second equation is the logarithmic transformation of the first equation after dividing both sides by $h_1$ and $h_2$.
-Since the left side is in the additive form, Lemma \ref{PomocnaLemma1} directly yields (\ref{eq000}) (to see this without Lemma \ref{PomocnaLemma1}, apply $\frac{d}{dx dy}$ to (\ref{eq098}) and fix $y$ such that $T'(y)\neq 0$.
-We get $\theta'(x) = \frac{\tilde{\theta}'(y)}{T'(y)}T'(x)$.
-Integrating this equality with respect to $x$ yields (\ref{eq000}).
-However, using Lemma \ref{PomocnaLemma1}, we do not need to assume the differentiability of $\theta$).
+where the second equation follows from taking the logarithm of both sides after dividing by $h_1$ and $h_2$.
+Differentiating both sides with respect to $x$ and $y$, and fixing $y$ such that $T'(y)\neq 0$, we obtain $\theta'(x) = \frac{\tilde{\theta}'(y)}{T'(y)}T'(x)$.
+Integrating this equation with respect to $x$ leads to (\ref{eq000}).
+Note that we do not need to assume differentiability of $\theta$, and we can get around it by applying Lemma \ref{PomocnaLemma1}.